• Skip to primary navigation

 They have a subtle oatmeal texture and nutty, buttery flavor.
 The cookies are frosted with buttercream which you can color and use to decorate in any way that you'd like.

 These cookies are fun to make, decorate and of course, eat.
-They are always are the first to get eaten up among all the different kinds we make.
+They are always the first to get eaten up among all the different kinds we make.

 They're Santa's favorite too, so I've heard. 😉